AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/sign-in.md

 ---
-title: Access your MBI Account
+title: Access your[!DNL MBI]Account
-description: Learn about signing into your MBI account.
+description: Learn about signing into your[!DNL MBI]account.
 ---
-# Access your activated MBI account
+# Access your activated[!DNL MBI]account

-After you have activated your MBI account either for [on-premise](../getting-started/onpremise-activation.md) or [cloud](../getting-started/cloud-activation.md) and have worked with your Customer Success Manager to finalize the configuration steps, you can now sign in to your account.
+After you have activated your[!DNL MBI]account either for [on-premise](../getting-started/onpremise-activation.md) or [cloud](../getting-started/cloud-activation.md) and have worked with your Customer Success Manager to finalize the configuration steps, you can now sign in to your account.

-You can sign in with your Adobe ID or using your MBI email address and password.
+You can sign in with your Adobe ID or using your[!DNL MBI]email address and password.

 ![sign-in](../assets/sign-in.png)